-You will find a bio, music releases, music videos, professional photos, media press, technical requirements , website and all other social media links.
+You can find a biography, discography, affiliates, logos, professional press photos, previous media, technical requirements, website and all other social media links.

 What Is in a bio?

 DJ Casie Lane explains it perfectly.
 “Your DJ Bio has a single purpose – to establish your expertise.”
-In her article she explains why and what words to KEEP OUT OF YOUR BIO… (Don’t worry I’ll wait for you to come back.)
 Your bio is about YOU and what you offer as an experience with your awesome skills and knowledge base.
 What sets you apart?

 Tips: Write out your accomplishments in point form from earliest to most recent.
-Tour dates, radio appearances, music releases, anything that may impress people, but like stated in The Deejaypreneur’s article don’t use “words that make the DJ look like second rate not the reason people were there on that night”
+Tour dates, radio appearances, music releases, anything that may impress people.
+And then get someone else to write it!

-Writing in the third person can be strange, so don’t be afraid to ask someone with some super awesome writing skills to put the information together in a fun way.
-Oh, and make sure you buy them a bottle of wine if they do!
+Writing in the third person can be strange, so don’t be afraid to ask someone with the super suave writing skills to put the information together in a unique way.

 Why do I need professional photos?

-The same reason you expect your lawyer to show up a suit and not sweat pants.
-If you’re paying the money to bring an artist out, they should at least spend a few bucks to get a nice photo for use on the flyer or magazine interview.
-You can tell the difference between the DJ setting a timer on their old digital camera or mobile phone vs. the artist that spent the money on an experienced photographer, hair stylist and makeup artist.
-(Meet my team) Not to mention, you’ll feel like a total rock star!
+The same reason you expect your lawyer to show up in a suit and not sweat pants.
+If you’re paying the money to bring an artist out, they should at least spend a few bucks to the nice photos for use on the flyer or magazine interview.
+You really can tell the difference between the DJ setting a timer on their old digital camera or mobile phone vs. the artist that spent the money on an experienced photographer, hair stylist and makeup artist.

 Website, Links & Videos

 I can not tell you how many times I’ve asked an artist for their social media links and they don’t even have a facebook fan page.
-This is crazy to me as I know for a fact 93% of marketers are using social media for business, more than 46% of people turn to social media before making purchasing decisions and the most popular form of advertising online are pictures and videos.
-You’d be CRAZY not to think having an online presence in the most popular mediums is important.
-It’s even crazier to think professional club owners are not watching out for artists that are savvy on these networks.
-It’s both important that you have these accounts and are careful about the content you share.
+Did you know 93% of marketers are using social media for business, more than 46% of people turn to social media before making purchasing decisions and the most popular form of advertising online are pictures and videos.
+And professional club owners are on the look out for artists that are savvy on these networks.
+It’s not about how many followers, but how loyal.

 Releases and Mixes